FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 {: .legend}
 `File: client/app/index.js`

 Try the React client again.
 Depending on your setup, you might have gotten a CORS error; check the browser console.
-Fortunately, this is an easy fix:
+If you want to know why this happens, check out the helpful MDN doc on [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors).
+Fortunately, we thought of this, and installed the `cors` package.
+Activate its power like this:

 ```js
 const express = require('express');